alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 ### Task 5: Data Transfer via Loop Method

-To test the effective data transfer rate of Bluetooth communication between my computer and the Artemis board,
+To test the effective data transfer rate of Bluetooth communication between my computer and the Artemis board, I created a loop in Arduino that obtained the time in milliseconds and then sent it to Jupyter Lab on my computer.
+Once called, the loop ran for 10 seconds.
+The code is shown below.

+The notification handler was responsible for receiving and processing the time sent to the computer by the Artemis board.